 The Anterior Cruciate Ligament (ACL) is one of the two main ligaments positioned in the middle of the knee.
 It runs opposite the Posterior Cruciate Ligament (PCL), stretching diagonally, posterior to anterior, and attaches towards the front of the tibial plateau (shin bone).
 Its main function is to prevent excessive anterior translation of the tibia on the femur, or too much gliding forward of the shin bone.
-It also has an important roll in limiting rotational forces.
+It also has an important role in limiting rotational forces.
 The ACL has both a nerve and blood supply, although a portion of the ligament is avascular, which contributes to its poor healing capabilities.
-The neural innervation of the ACL, and all of the ligaments of the knee are not just for pain, but also play a huge roll in proprioception, or our body’s sense of joint position.
-This is partly why the ACL is so important for balance and stability of the knee.
+The neural innervation of the ACL, and all of the ligaments of the knee, are not just for pain but also play a huge role in proprioception, or our body’s sense of joint position.
+This is partly why the ACL is so important for balance and stability of the knee

 How is the ACL typically injured?

 Like most ligaments, injuries typically occur when the tissue is overstretched in the motion it is oriented to resist.
-For the ACL, that means when the tibia slides to far forward on the femur, especially when rotation is involved.
-This generally occurs when planting the foot into the ground as one attempts to quickly change directions, or pivots.
-Approximately 70% of ACL injuries are non-contact, and are significantly more commonly injured in females, for various reasons stated in research.
+For the ACL, that means when the tibia slides too far forward on the femur, especially when rotation is involved.
+This generally occurs when planting the foot into the ground as one attempts to quickly change direction or pivots.
+Approximately 70% of ACL injuries are non-contact, and are significantly more common in females for various reasons stated in research.

 What is the PCL?

-The posterior cruciate ligament (PCL) runs diagonally opposite of the ACL, crossing it’s path to make an “X” in the middle of the knee.
+The posterior cruciate ligament (PCL) runs diagonally opposite of the ACL, crossing its path to make an “X” in the middle of the knee.
 Unlike the ACL, the PCL restricts excessive posterior translation, or sliding backward of the tibia on the femur.
 This ligament is nearly twice as thick as the ACL, meaning that it is almost twice as strong.
-This is, along with the orientation of the ligament, why PCL injuries are less common that ACL injuries.
+This is why, along with the orientation of the ligament, PCL injuries are less common than ACL injuries.

 How is the PCL typically injured?

-The PCL can be injured ruing “missteps” and poor landing from jumping similar to the ACL.
+The PCL can be injured by “missteps” and poor landing from jumping similar to the ACL.
 However, the most common mechanism of injury is during motor vehicle accidents.
-This is typically called the “dashboard injury” as the ligament can be injured as the tibia slams into the dashboard after a sudden stop or impact, shoving the tibia posteriorly.
+This is typically called the “dashboard injury,” as the ligament can be injured when the tibia slams into the dashboard after a sudden stop or impact, shoving the tibia posteriorly.